 Build skills, resources and activities into the sales process to help your salespeople move to the next milestone.
 Resources could include brochures, case studies and whitepapers for a salesperson to share with customers.
 Provide your salespeople with specific training for particular milestones or have them engage in activities for other milestones.

 A sales process is not static; it should be refined and improved over time.
 Get feedback from salespeople, measure buyer behavior, and track and analyze sales data to evaluate the effectiveness of your sales process.

 Use the results to solidify the successful activities and resources within the sales process, implement activities and processes to prevent negative outcomes, and remove activities and resources that do not advance the sales process.
 This will keep the sales process relevant, actionable and efficient.

 By constantly iterating and improving your sales process, you will:

-It's important to equip your salespeople with technology (such as CRM software) that enables them to perform each step of the sales process efficiently.
-However, software tools alone won't make salespeople more effective or encourage them to follow best practices.
-You need to combine the technology with supportive systems, guidance and resources.
+Equip your salespeople with technology (such as CRM software) that enables them to perform each step of the sales process efficiently.
+However, software tools alone won’t make salespeople more effective or encourage them to follow best practices.
+Combine the technology with supportive systems, guidance and resources.

 Provide technology that streamlines the sales process, collects and organizes information on customers, and lists the required activities for salespeople to follow.
 Create systems and resources to support the sales team’s use of the technology during the sales process, such as these: